JackStubenvoll/Tree-Of-Life/README.md

 - - - -
 ## Overview
 The source of the data set is acquired from https://www.catalogueoflife.org/data/download.
-To run the file, we used make main to compile the code and ./main to run main which includes the functions.
+To run the file, we used make to compile the code and ./treemaker to run main which includes the functions.
 Make test while compile the tests and ./test will run the tests.

 < Full instructions on how to build and run your executable, including how to define the input data and output location for each method. >